mukherjeesohom/OptML_Project/README.md

 ## Results:

-The models and numpy arrays (containing train loss, train accuracy, validation loss and validation accuracy) are stored in the Google Drive link: https://drive.google.com/drive/folders/1OHBn2H5YkTv_3-dH91hsj9mdSPdAUFhV?usp=sharing
+The trained models and numpy arrays of metrics (containing train loss, train accuracy, test loss, test accuracy, and sharpness values versus epochs) are stored in this Google Drive [link](https://drive.google.com/drive/folders/1OHBn2H5YkTv_3-dH91hsj9mdSPdAUFhV?usp=sharing).
+The plots generated from our experiments are also included in this link.
+In the table given below, we report the mean and standard deviation of test accuracy for all setups.

-The said link also contains the plots that we have got from our experiments.

-In the table given below, we have given the mean test validation accuracy for our all experiments:

 | Optimizer/Architecture | ResNet18 | VGG16 |
 |---|---|---|